Shotover: Shotover Park

 Shotover Park and garden were begun in about 1714 for James Tyrrell of Oakley.
 Tyrell died in 1718 and the house was completed by his son, General James Tyrell.
 There is no known record of the name of the architect.
 In 1855 the architect Joshua Sims added two wings in the same style of the original part of the house.

 The garden was begun in 1718 and completed in 1730.
 It is a rare survivor of formal gardens of this period, laid out along an east–west axis 1200 yd long.
 The centrepiece of the garden east of the house is a straight canal, ending with a Gothic Revival folly.
 The architect of the folly is unknown, but if it was built before 1742 it may be one of the earliest examples of the Gothic Revival.
 The garden west of the house has a similarly long vista, ending with an octagonal temple designed in the 1730s by William Kent.

 During the Second World War there was a prisoner-of-war camp in the grounds.

 Major Alexander Alfred Miller and his youngest brother, Lieutenant-Colonel Sir John Miller (Crown Equerry 1961–87), both lived in Shotover Park.

 Shotover Park and the wider estate is privately owned by the Shotover Trust.
 It lies on the north and east slopes of Shotover hill and should not be confused with Shotover Country Park (see below).

 Shotover Country Park

 Shotover Country Park is a public park and nature reserve on the southwest slopes of Shotover Hill managed by Oxford City Council.

 References in popular culture

 "Shotover Hill" is a track on the album Supergrass by the Oxford indie band of the same name.

+Shotover, the woods and hill, are mentioned at the start and end of Towers in the Mist (Gerald Duckworth, London, 1938) by Elizabeth Goudge, an historical novel set in 1565 and 1566 in and around Oxford during Queen Elizabeth I's first visit to Oxford in 1566.